tuelwer/reference-learning/README.md

 ## Is Learning Always Necessary for Solving Fourier Phase Retrieval with a Reference Image?
-This repository containes code for our submission to the NeurIPS 2021 Workshop on Deep Learning and Inverse Problems.
+This repository contains code for our submission to the NeurIPS 2021 Workshop on Deep Learning and Inverse Problems.

 ## Contents
 ```